Aboriginal Tent Embassy

 The Aboriginal Tent Embassy is a permanent protest occupation site as a focus for representing the political rights of Aboriginal Australians and Torres Strait Islander people.
-Established on 26 January (Australia Day) 1972, and celebrating its 50th anniversary in 2022, it is the longest continuous protest for Indigenous land rights in the world.
+Established on 26 January (Australia Day) 1972, it is the longest continuous protest for Indigenous land rights in the world.

 First established in 1972 under a beach umbrella as a protest against the McMahon government's approach to Indigenous Australian land rights, the Aboriginal Tent Embassy is made up of signs and tents.
 Since 1992 it has been located on the lawn opposite Old Parliament House in Canberra, the Australian capital.
 It is not considered an official embassy by the Australian Government.
 The Embassy has been a site of protest and support for grassroots campaigns for the recognition of Indigenous land rights in Australia, Aboriginal deaths in custody, self-determination, and Indigenous sovereignty.

 Background

 Chicka Dixon said that he had attended a political rally in 1946 where the initial idea and inspiration for the Embassy was raised by Jack Patten, President and co-founder of the Aborigines Progressive Association.
 Patten had called for an Aboriginal mission station to be placed in front of Parliament House, where the eyes of the world could see the plight of the land's First Peoples.

-In 1967, Australians voted in an historic referendum to amend the Australian Constitution to allow the Commonwealth Government to include Aboriginal people in the Australian census, and to be able to make separate laws for them; however, young urban Aboriginal people were not happy with progress since then.
+In 1967, Australians voted in an historic referendum to amend the Australian Constitution to allow the Commonwealth Government to include Aboriginal people in official population counts for constitutional purposes, and to be able to make separate laws for them; however, young urban Aboriginal people were not happy with progress since then.
 There had been many years of conservative governments in Australia, and during the 1960s there were also large protests against Australian involvement in the Vietnam War as well as against apartheid in South Africa.
 This energy was tapped into by Indigenous rights protesters.

-On 26 January 1972, Australia Day to some, known as Invasion Day to many Aboriginal people, then prime minister William McMahon issued a new policy relating to Aboriginal land use.
+On 26 January 1972 (Australia Day), then prime minister William McMahon issued a new policy relating to Aboriginal land use.
 Under this new legislation by the Coalition government, which had refused to recognise Aboriginal land rights or native title in Australia, Indigenous people would be granted leases.
 They offered 50-year general-purpose leases for Aboriginal people which would be conditional upon their "intention and ability to make reasonable economic and social use of land", while reserving for the Crown rights to minerals and forestry.